Air Commodore H S Ratnagar - Back to India

 In 1961, Ratnagar was given his next posting - to come back to India and join Operations Command as the Staff Officer Administration.
 Operations Command was the predecessor of Western Air Command.
 It was under the command of Air Vice Marshal Ehrlich Pinto.
 Pinto was another old friend of Ratnagar from his Bombay Flying Club days.
 Pinto had joined the IAF in 41 and served with the RAF in UK.

 The return trip to India was also by ship.
 While Ratnagar and his family came down to Bombay, the luggage was sent by air and went to Palam.
 Ratnagar was planning to go to Palam and report for duty in Delhi with Ops Command.
-But before that he got a call from AVM Pinto.
+But before that, he got a call from AVM Pinto.
 Pinto was in Bombay for a visit and wanted to meet up with him.
 When they met up, Pinto told Ratnagar not to take the trouble to come to Delhi to Ops command.
 Ratnagar was going to be promoted to Air Commodore and would be posted elsewhere.
 When asked as to where the posting would be, he was given the answer - 'Secunderabad'.

 School of Land Air Warfare , Secunderabad

 So two months later on 6 June 1961 Air Commodore Ratnagar went to the School of Air Land Warfare in Secunderabad as the Commandant.
-(The SLAW later became the Joint Air Warfare Schoole, and is today the College of Air Warfare).
+(The SLAW later became the Joint Air Warfare School, and is today the College of Air Warfare).
 The previous Commandant was Air Commodore SN Goyal , who was one of the original Cranwell graduates.
 Goyal had taken over from K L Sondhi and had hardly spent about four to five months as Commandant before requesting a posting elsewhere.
 To fill up the vacancy, Ratangar was posted in Goyal's place.

-A Group photograph at the School of Land Air Warfare in Secunderabad.
+A group photograph at the School of Land Air Warfare in Secunderabad.
 Air Commodore Ratnagar is sitting in the front row fourth from the right.
 He was then Commandant of the School.
 Photo Courtesy : Wg Cdr HK Patel

 One of his old friends Gp Capt SW Bob was the Station Commander at Begumpet.
 Ratnagar took Bob's help in getting his accommodation and luggage sorted out in Secunderabad before his arrival.
-SW Bob was also with Ratnagar when he went to the Secunderabad Club soon after arrival in Secunderabad.
+SW Bob was also with Ratnagar when he went to the Secunderabad Club soon after his arrival in Secunderabad.
 Ratnagar asked the club management to dig up records related to his membership dating back to 1942.
-They did so and promptly advised him that his membership of that time had been cancelled as "Two of the Club fee payments Rs 12.50 were not made in time"!
+They did so and promptly advised him that his membership of that time had been canceled as "Two of the Club fee payments Rs 12.50 were not made in time"!

-Once his medical category was downgraded, Ratnagar decided that he would quite the Air Force.
-The day came in 1967, when he was about 47 years old with 27 years of service.
+Once his medical category was downgraded, Ratnagar decided that he would quit the Air Force.
+The day came in 1967 when he was about 47 years old with 27 years of service.
 Ratnagar opted for premature retirement and came into the civilian world.
 In his own words "You had a better chance at getting a suitable job at 47 years of age than later in your fifties - the choice was quite clear for me."

 Air Commodore Ratnagar , browsing through his logbook detailing missions from Burma in October 2003.

 Having lived in Secunderabad for over six years, the Twin Cities now became a comfortable place to settle down.
 After retirement Air Commodore Ratnagar never really stopped working.
-He was to work successfully as a manager with ICRISAT - The International Crops Research Institute for Semi Arid Tropics which was started outside Hyderabad at that time.
+He was to work successfully as a manager with ICRISAT - The International Crops Research Institute for Semi-Arid Tropics which was started outside Hyderabad at that time.
 After ICRISAT he was with the hospitality industry for some time and was manager of the Diners Club Center.

-During this time he had to face a personal tragedy - the loss of his daughter to cancer and subsequent loss of his son-in-law.
+During this time he had to face a personal tragedy - the loss of his daughter to cancer and the subsequent loss of his son-in-law.
 But Air Commodore Ratnagar accepts it as part of life.
 His reasoning was simple.
 "There are ups and downs are there in life, but all these experiences leave you stronger and stronger."
 Who can disagree with that?